gobid/knowledge-map-cheatsheets/README.md

 Citations:
 - https://www.princetonreview.com/college/ap-subjects
 - http://exploredegrees.stanford.edu/ (bachelors and masters course lists, ~10 courses each, ~120 courses/quarters total, should take ~30 years -- lifelong learning)
-- cheatsheets that are not custom-made (noted) are the first good result on google images
+- cheatsheets that are not custom-made (noted) are the first good result on google images for "[comprehensive] [subject] cheatsheet"